puga02/Local-adaptation-in-sugar-maple/README.md

   Check in out.relatedness2 for pairs of distinct individuals that have relatedness_phi value > 0.4.
 Make a list of putative clones and remove it from VCF vcftools --vcf filtered.pruned.norep.nohet.recode.vcf --remove clones.txt --out filtered.pruned.norep.nohet.noclones --recode --remove-filtered-all

-## Output final datasets (filtered.pruned.norep.nohet.noclones.vcf) from  to serve as input for next analyses
+## Output final datasets from filtered.pruned.norep.nohet.noclones.vcf to serve as input for next analyses
-### For all individuals : we need bed file for input to Admixture and .raw format for input in R adegenet
+### For all individuals : export in .raw format for input in R adegenet
 bash final_data.sh path/to/input.vcf path/to/output_directory

+## Basic genetic statistics in R
+Follow the three first chunks of Local_adapt_script_Rmd

+## Filter VCF for SNPs with Fis = 1
+During the basic statistic calculation steps, we created a snps2keep.txt.
+Make the correspondance between the name of the SNP and the chromosom and position to create a file with two tab-separated columns, no header : CHROM  POS. vcftools --vcf filtered.pruned.norep.nohet.noclones.recode.vcf --positions snps2keep.txt --out filtered.pruned.norep.nohet.noclones.nohoms --recode --remove-filtered-all then run the final_data.sh script again but on the latest created VCF filtered.pruned.norep.nohet.noclones.nohoms.recode.vcf

 ### For pairs of populations : we need bed files for input in R pcadapt
 You first need to list indivduals in pairs of populations in txt files and store them in a folder that will serve as output directory in the next script. bash pairs.sh path/to/input.vcf path/to/output_directory